johnsonfash/indexdb-prisma/README.md

 ## Purpose

 Given the major advantage IndexDB possess in storage space, along with the non serialisation benefit.
-About 60Gb or more allowed from one source.
-Compared to 5-10MB max space for local storage, the next/closest competitor.There were few useable and easy to use library that tackles the use of IndexDb.
+About 60Gb or more allowed from one source, compared to 5-10MB max storage space for local storage, the next/closest competitor, there were only few-easy to use library that tackles the use of IndexDb.
 So i took it upon myself to build this library.

 ## Comparison